pavlovob/devenvscript/README.md

 # devenvscript
-Simple bash script with GUI to automate installation of some developer tools like IDEs, environment and framework
+Simple bash script with GUI to automate installation of some developer tools like IDEs, environment and frameworks etc...